numaproj/numaflow/docs/specs/autoscaling.md

 ## Back Pressure Impact

-Back pressure is condidered during autoscaling (which is only available for Source and UDF vertices).
+Back pressure is considered during autoscaling (which is only available for Source and UDF vertices).

-We measure the back presure by define a threshold of the buffer usage in the past period of time.
-For example, the total buffer length is 50000, buffer limit is 80%, and the back pressure threshold is 90%, if in the past period of time, if the average pending messages is more than `36000` (50000 _ 80% _ 90%), we consider there's back pressure.
+We measure the back presure by defining a threshold of the buffer usage.
+For example, the total buffer length is 50000, buffer limit is 80%, and the back pressure threshold is 90%, if in the past period of time, the average pending messages is more than `36000` (50000 x 80% x 90%), we consider there's back pressure.

 When the calculated desired replicas is greater than current replicas:

-1. For vetices which have back pressure from the directly connected vertices, instead of increasing the replica number, we reduce it by 1;
+1. For vetices which have back pressure from the directly connected vertices, instead of increasing the replica number, we decrease it by 1;
 2. For vertices which have back pressure in any of its downstream vertices, the replica number remains unchanged.

 ## Autocaling Tuning

-Numaflow autoscaling can be tuned by updating paramaters, find the details at the [doc](../autoscaling.md).
+Numaflow autoscaling can be tuned by updating some paramaters, find the details at the [doc](../autoscaling.md).